Longford based, nationwide supporthello@purpletree.ie1800 787 333

 The most popular benefits include: extra days off (43% of employees), flexible working hours (39%), health insurance (20%), and meal vouchers or allowances (26%).
 Tax-efficient benefits like the Bike to Work scheme, TaxSaver commuter tickets, and the Small Benefit Exemption are also highly valued.

 BIK is the tax treatment applied to non-cash benefits provided by employers.
 Most benefits are treated as part of the employee’s taxable income and are subject to income tax, PRSI, and USC.
 Employers must report BIK through payroll.
 Some benefits are exempt, including the Small Benefit Exemption, Bike to Work, canteen meals, remote working allowance, and work-related training.
-See Revenue’s BIK guidance.
+See Revenue’s BIK guidance for the current rules.

 Salary sacrifice is an arrangement where an employee gives up part of their gross salary in exchange for a non-cash benefit.
 Because the benefit is deducted before tax, both employer and employee save on income tax, PRSI, and USC.
 Revenue-approved schemes include Bike to Work, TaxSaver commuter tickets, and additional pension contributions.
 Employers must ensure pay does not fall below the national minimum wage after the sacrifice.